 Treatment for liver disease depends on the type of diagnosis.
 Liver problems can sometimes be treated with lifestyle modifications, like stopping alcohol use, losing weight, and careful monitoring of liver functions.
 Other problems may require medications or surgery.
 Depending upon the kind and stage of liver failure, your Doctor may recommend Liver Transplant Surgery to remove a scarred/diseased liver and replace it with a healthy one.

 Where does a liver for transplant come from?

-In deceased donor liver transplant, the donor may be a victim of an accident, brain hemorrhage or head injury.
+In deceased donor liver transplant, the donor may be a victim of an accident, brain haemorrhage or head injury.
 At this point, the donor is usually in an intensive-care unit.
 The liver is donated, with the consent of the next of kin, from such individuals.
 Whole livers come from people who have just died.
 This type of donor is called a cadaveric donor.
-The identity of a deceased donor and circumstances surrounding the person’s death are keptconfidential.
+The identity of a deceased donor and circumstances surrounding the person’s death are kept confidential.